HarshaSiddagangaiah/CS-211-Lab-Documents/Lab02-Fraction_Class/README.md

 In the next step, you will define the multiplication and addition magic methods to perform arithmetic operations on fractions.
 You will also learn how to create new Fraction objects from these operations without modifying the original fractions.

 Finally, you will define a method to simplify fractions and integrate it into the constructor, multiplication, and addition methods.
-At the end of the lab, you will upload your code to the provided platform.

 ### Plan for the lab